netgroup-polito/frog4-orchestrator/README_INSTALL.md

 * [broker address](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L26): this line must point to the broker previously installed;
 * [dd_keyfile](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L28): this line must point to a local file containing the key to be used on the message bus;
 * [templates repository_url](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L53): this line typically points to the [frog4-datastore](https://github.com/netgroup-polito/frog4-datastore) containing the NF templates.
-* [db connection](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L40): this line must be changed so that `orchestrator-user` and `orchestrator-pwd` are set to the value chose above when creating the SQL database.
+* [db connection](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L40): this line must be changed so that `orch-user` and `orch-pwd` are set to the value chose above when creating the SQL database.

 Moreover, in this file you can set the TCP port to be used to interact with the FROG4-orchestrator through its REST API.